For more information about formats, visit our ordering page.

-Supplemental Materials include PowerPoint maps and graphic organizers, an online lesson, links to resources on other sites, and a list of recommended print resources.
+Supplemental Materials include images, maps, graphic organizers, an online lesson, links to resources on other sites, and a list of recommended print resources.

 Mexico has undergone a dramatic transformation in the last twenty years.
-The end of one-party rule and an effort to embrace globalization, and the growth of the drug trade have led to profound changes in Mexican society.
+The end of one-party rule, an effort to embrace globalization, and the growth of the drug trade have led to profound changes in Mexican society.
 Mexico's historical experience and unique cultural heritage continue to shape and inform Mexican society.
-Caught Between Two Worlds: Mexico at the Crossroads seeks to bring Mexico's national identity and history into sharper focus for high school students.
-Students are asked to see the world through Mexican eyes and to contemplate current Mexican choices in the areas of economic development, political reform, and foreign relations.
+Between Two Worlds: Mexico at the Crossroads brings Mexico's national identity and history into sharper focus for high school students.
+Students are asked to see the world from the perspective of Mexican citizens and to consider current issues Mexico faces in the areas of economic development, political reform, and foreign relations.

 The Choices Role Play

-This central activity is a simulation in which students debate and deliberate three options for Mexican policy.
+This activity is a simulation in which students deliberate three options for Mexican policy.
 Each option is grounded in a clearly defined philosophy about the challenges Mexico faces and a vision for the country's future, and each offers recommendations on fundamental Mexican public policy issues.
 By exploring this spectrum of alternatives, students gain a deeper understanding of the values and beliefs underlying specific policy recommendations and the trade-offs that accompany them.
 Ultimately, students are prepared to develop their own policy options.

 The Aztec-Spanish Encounter